Mentz, New York

 Mentz is a town in Cayuga County, New York, United States.
 The population was 2,114 at the 2020 census.
-The town is in the central part of the county, 7 miles north of Auburn.The town's name has never been determined, but it is locally believed that it derived from Mainz, in Germany.
+The town is in the central part of the county, 7 miles north of Auburn.The origin of the town's name has never been determined, but it is locally believed that it derived from Mainz, in Germany.

 History

 The town was formed in 1802 as the "Town of Jefferson" from the town of Aurelius while still part of Onondaga County.
 On March 30, 1808, the town was renamed to Mentz, as too many towns, villages, and a county had taken the name of Jefferson to honor the past president.
 The town is part of the Military Tract, and much of the land was given to soldiers who had served in the Revolutionary War.
 The first settlers built their homes around the Owasco Outlet, which is the outflow of Owasco Lake, one of the smaller Finger Lakes.
 The Owasco Outlet flows to the Seneca River, which serves as the northern border of the town.
 The settlers used the Outlet for transportation and for milling.

 The Erie Canal was built through the town in 1819 and was opened to traffic in 1820, with service between Montezuma and Utica.
 The new Erie Canal fostered rapid growth and the settlement that had built up around the Outlet was given the name of Bucksville.
 The post office was given the name of Port Byron to honor the late poet Lord Byron, and soon Bucksville was renamed as Port Byron.
 On March 2, 1837, the community of Port Byron set itself apart from Mentz by incorporating as a village.

 The town also had a number of smaller communities.

 In 1859 the town of Mentz was divided into Mentz, Montezuma and Throop.

 Today, the town serves mostly as a bedroom community for the cities of Auburn, Syracuse and Rochester.